igor-baiborodine/kiroule.com/content/article/add-favicon-to-hugo-based-website.md

 ![realfavicongenerator.net Generate Confirm](/img/content/article/add-favicon-to-hugo-based-website/realfavicongenerator-generate-view-confirm-generate.png)

-In the `Install your favicon` page, copy the generated HTML code and replace the content of the `favicon.html` file with it; download the newly generated favicon package:
+In the `Install your favicon` page, copy the given HTML code and replace the content of the `favicon.html` file with it; download the newly generated favicon package:

 ![realfavicongenerator.net Generate Result](/img/content/article/add-favicon-to-hugo-based-website/realfavicongenerator-generate-view-generate-result.png)